Terminology

 Year: On this website, the word "year," unless specified otherwise, almost always means the year starting from Aries ingress.
 So somewhere around 21 March of Year Y to around 21 March of Year Y+1.
 This never means the Gregorian calendar year (1 Jan-31 Dec).
 The Gregorian calendar is an arbitrary calendar and has hardly any significance in the natural world.

-Also, prediction periods are not digital ON-OFF switches.
-Thus, if some prediction period starts from, let us say, 15 October, it is not that things cannot happen on 13 or 14 October.
+Prediction periods are not digital ON-OFF switches, unless specified otherwise.
+Thus, if some prediction period starts from, let us say, 15 October, it is not that things cannot happen on 14 October.
+If something is predicted to happen for a country or person in the second half of the year, it could instead happen in the first half, unless explicitly specified that it cannot.
+And so on.